Guide to starting school or moving up to junior school

 Here are examples of the types of information we will consider in each allocation round.
 The deadline to provide this information is set out in the table above.

-After 16 June 2023, we will offer any further places as they become available.
-There are usually very few places that become available at this stage in the year.
+After 1 August 2023, we will offer any further places as they become available.
+There are usually very few places at this time of year.

-From mid-September 2023, waiting lists will be passed to those schools who manage their own admissions.
+From the end of August 2023, waiting lists will be passed to those schools who manage their own admissions.
 Waiting lists for all other schools will be part of the co-ordinated in-year admissions process until July 2024.